WorldBrain/Legacy-Research-Engine/README.md

 Chrome extension for flexible full text browsing history search. **Press `w`, then `space` or `tab`, in the omnibar to start searching your previously visited websites**!

 Every time you visit a website in Chrome, WorldBrain indexes all the text on the page so that the site can be easily found later.
 Then, for example, if you type `f <tab> mugwort`, WorldBrain will show the websites you visited containing the text "mugwort"!
-[Install from the Chrome store here](https://chrome.google.com/webstore/detail/worldbrain-the-research-e/abkfbakhjpmblaafnpgjppbmioombali/related).
-(If you don't feel comfortable with that, look at [Transparent Installation](#transparent-installation)).

 **This tool is originally released under the name "[Falcon](https://github.com/lengstrom/falcon)" and will be further developed to fit the needs of the scientific research community.
 The original programmers are [@andrewilyas](https://github.com/andrewilyas) and [@lengstrom](https://github.com/lengstrom).**
 ## Demo
 <img src="demo.gif" alt="Example Usage" width="880px"/>

+## Installation
+[Install from the Chrome store here](https://chrome.google.com/webstore/detail/worldbrain-the-research-e/abkfbakhjpmblaafnpgjppbmioombali/related).
+(If you don't feel comfortable with that, look at [Transparent Installation](#transparent-installation)).
+## Transparent Installation
+If you don't feel comfortable installing a Chrome extension that can read and modify all data on the websites you visit from the webstore (we wouldn't either!), you can clone it on your local machine, read through our code to verify that it is not malicious, and then install it as an unpacked local extension through the menu in `chrome://extensions/`.
+This way you also won't receive any automatic updates, as well.

 ## Examples